rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 ## What is RethinkDB? ##

-RethinkDB is an open-source, distributed database built to store JSON documents and effortlessly scale to multiple machines.
+RethinkDB is an open-source, distributed database built to store JSON documents and effortlessly scale to multiple servers.
 It's easy to set up and learn and features a simple but powerful query language that supports table joins, groupings, aggregations, and functions.

 {% infobox info %}